 So What Is The Safe Volume For Liposuction?

 The tumescent solution contains both lidocaine and epinephrine.
 The lidocaine is a numbing agent that helps reduce pain.
 The epinephrine is a vasoconstricting agent that contracts the vessels above thus helping reduce blood loss into the surrounding tissues.

 When the vessels contact, they become less vulnerable to injury from the liposuction cannulas.
 Liposuction cannulas are hollow bore rods that literally strip the fat out of the body.
 Although they are intended to remove the fat, they obviously can theoretically injury other components in the tissues where the fat live.
 This can include ligaments, nerves, and vessels.

 Although the tumescent solution is used to protect the above structures, there are safety considerations that must be considered.
 The concern for use of tumescent solution involves what doctors term, fluid shift issues.
 This has to do with the fact that volume both in the vessels and outside in the tissues is in an intimate balance.

 Shifts in volume from the vessel out to the tissues or vice versa can have detrimental effects on the balance of body fluids which can adversely affect the function of the heart.
-As such, standards have been set regarding the safe volume for liposuction.
+As such, standards have been set.
 These standards are independently set by each state.
 In the state of California, safe volume for traditional liposuction is as follows: